 Jonathan is an enormous bull of a man whose golden heart never steers him wrong, but the vampire DIO kills him.
 DIO fades into the background and his influence is felt through the decades.

 Jonathan’s grandson Joseph masters as a child the power Jonathan did not know until he was a man.
 Joseph takes up the mantle fighting vampires and worse.
 He’s my favorite JoJo.

 Joseph’s grandson Jotaro Kujo destroys DIO once and for all, punching with his punchy-ghost.
 Even then, DIO’s actions force further generations of the Joestar line to dedicate their lives to fighting evil.

 The fourth JoJo, Josuke, must rid his town of powerful artifacts left by DIO, punching with his own punchy-ghost who can also heal things.

 There are more, but you get the point.
 Each JoJo defeats enemies their ancestors could not have fought.

 So, too, will Lucille fight the cosmic horror which killed her parents.
 Princess Lucia had Jonathan Joestar’s pure-heartedness and drive.
-Commander Bojack had Joseph’s cocky attitude in the face of danger Their daughter Lucille will have Jotaro’s unyielding doggedness and propensity for shouting.
-She is the third, the one who gets shit finished.
+Commander Bojack had Joseph’s cocky attitude in the face of danger.
+Their daughter Lucille will have Jotaro’s unyielding doggedness and propensity for shouting.
+She is the third, the one who gets shit done.

 ‘Generational improvement to destroy ancient sin’ is a central theme in Akayama DanJay, even outside the anime segues.
 When Dan is obliterated trying to take down Anihilato, he’s reincarnated as Jay and surpasses his previous life in spine and spleen.
 (JayJay, LuLu’s, JoJo’s—I’m being fairly blunt with my references.)